-Our services include:
+Our trademark services include:

 - Advising on the adoption of new brands, including arranging and advising on clearance searching;

-- Registration/brand protection;
+- Registration and brand protection;

-- Enforcement of registered trade marks;
+- Enforcement of registered trademarks;

-- International trade mark applications;
+- International trademark applications;

 - Assignments; and

-In fact even if you have a business name, domain name or company name registration, use of these can still infringe someone else’s rights.
+In fact even if you have a business name, domain name or company name registration, use of these can infringe someone else’s rights.

-Clearance searching can be an expense people are reluctant to incur, however it is much cheaper than defending infringement action or rebranding.
+Clearance searching can be an expense people are reluctant to spend, however it is much cheaper than defending infringement action or re-branding.

 There are currently 45 classes covering various goods and services.
 Rouse Lawyers will identify relevant goods and services classes in order of importance to your business.
-We can then prepare applications, including descriptions of the goods or services in each relevant class.
-Once approved by you the application is lodged.
+We can then prepare applications including descriptions of the goods or services in each relevant class.
+Once approved by you, the application is lodged.

 The application is then examined and a report issued.
-The report will either accept the mark for registration or advise of issues in relation to the application that would need to be overcome before the mark could be accepted for registration.
+The report will either accept the trademark for registration or advise of issues in relation to the application that would need to be overcome before the trademark could be accepted for registration.

-If a clear report is issued, the mark is then advertised as accepted.
-Other parties have 2 months in which to lodge objections to the registration.
-If after 2 months no objections are lodged, the application is clear to be registered.
-The mark will then be protected from the date of the original application.
+Other parties have two months to lodge objections to the registration.
+If after two months no objections are lodged, the application is clear to be registered.
+The trademark will be protected from the date of the original application.

 Our trade mark application work is conducted on a fixed fee basis.

 If there are objections to overcome, additional work will be involved.
-This can range from written submissions to statutory declarations providing evidence of use or intended use of the trade mark.
+This can range from written submissions to statutory declarations providing evidence of use or intended use of the trademark.
 This work is provided on an hourly rate basis.

-Rouse Lawyers can assist you in relation to protection of your trade mark overseas through international applications (Madrid Protocol).
-We also use a network of overseas agents to apply for trade marks directly in many foreign jurisdictions.
+Rouse Lawyers can assist you in relation to protection of your trademark overseas through international applications (Madrid Protocol).
+We also use a network of overseas agents to apply for trademarks directly in many foreign jurisdictions.